An SDP Relaxation for the Sparse Integer Least Squares Problem

-\begin{remark} Condition \ref{condition sparse 3} in \cref{main thm sparse} is not as strong as it might seem.
+\begin{remark} We first remark that condition~\ref{condition sparse 2} would not be a very restricted assumption, as we are optimizing the relaxed problem~\eqref{eqn:relaxation of maxnorm}, and one can choose $\delta > 0$ in \eqref{choice of mu3} wisely according to the optimal value of \eqref{eqn:relaxation of maxnorm}.
+Plus, condition~\ref{condition sparse 3} in \cref{main thm sparse} is not as strong as it might seem.
 This condition asks for a decomposition of $\Theta$ into the sum of a positive definite $\Theta_1$ and another matrix $\Theta_2$ with infinity norm upper bounded by $\mu_3^*$.
 To construct $\Theta_1$, the following informal idea may be helpful.
 By \cref{schur complement} (which can be found in \cref{appendix:proof of main}), $M^\top M \succeq 0$ implies

 Therefore, if $(M^\top M)_{S^c,S^c} $ is large enough and $\delta$ is chosen wisely, the matrix

 is positive semidefinite and can be used to construct the positive semidefinite matrix $\Theta_1$.